schadha17/Computer-Systems-Security/Assignment1/README.md

 <br>

 ## Part B - OFFLINE ATTACK

+Skills you will learn: Bash scripting, openssl utility, Generating passwords from John the ripper to stdout

 Hacker encrypted the file: secret_file.aes256.txt
 - It was encrypted using AES 256 using the openssl command line tool.